Seven Reasons you MUST Visit Holland, Michigan during Tulip Time

 The costumes are another interesting subject.
 The Tulip Time committee is very dedicated to keeping the costumes accurate and fitted correctly for the dancers, so dancers usually have their costume custom made for them with specific fabrics and notions that are available each year.
 There is no written pattern for the costumes – one must simply work with one of the seamstresses referred from the committee to have the costume made to the correct specifications.
 Then before the festival begins, dancers attend an inspection to assure that their costume is up to standard and ready for the tourists!
 It’s a fun, community building part of being a Dutch Dancer.

 West Michigan is well-known for its friendly nature, but nowhere will you find as many happy, smiling faces as in Holland during Tulip Time!!!
-Virtually all of the locals fit into two categories: The first is Lover of all things Tulip Time, and the second I like to call The Hibernators.
+Virtually all of the locals fit into two categories: The first is “lover of all things Tulip Time,” and the second I like to call “the hibernators.”
 My husband and I are in opposite camps.
 I fall into the first category, and he falls into the second one.
 As a lover of all things Tulip Time, I like to partake in all of the excitement of the week.
 I get into town as often as possible and stay for as long as possible.
-I love the parades, counting all the states I see on the license plates and eating junk food from the food trucks.
+The parades are my jam.
+Counting all the states I see on the license plates and eating junk food from the food trucks makes me happy.
 I even did my time as a Dutch Dancer and happily lined up along the streets several times each week to perform.

 Friends make it even better!